What is the Vampire Facial?

 Am I a good candidate for the Vampire Facial?

 This treatment is safe for all skin types and colors.
-Individuals who have open cuts or wounds on the skin, are pregnant or breastfeeding, or have a family history of poor wound healing may require further evaluation before being approved for treatment.
+Individuals who have open cuts or wounds on the skin, are pregnant or breastfeeding, have a family history of poor wound healing, or active acne may require further evaluation before being approved for treatment.
 During your consultation, our medical team will help you determine whether the Vampire Facial is the best option for your skin rejuvenation needs.

 What are the side effects?